How Low Can You Go?: A Clinician's Overview of Anemia

 • Patients with active infection should NOT receive IV iron (possible risk of feeding iron-dependent bacteria)

-• Necessary to use in CKD patients on hemodialysis, those on erythropoietin stimulating agents (ESAs for short), or unstable patients with absorption problems
+• Necessary to use in CKD patients on hemodialysis, those on erythropoietin stimulating agents (ESAs), or unstable patients with absorption problems

 • Avoid in first trimester of pregnancy

-• Hypersensitivity reactions are common!!!
-(These can be immediate, or they may be delayed 1-2 days.)
+• Hypersensitivity reactions are common!
+These can be immediate or delayed.

 • Immediate (within minutes of starting infusion)